-Here we share our vision and underlying rationale for the design decisions we made.
+Here we share our vision and the rationale for the design decisions we made.
 The vast majority of these decisions were driven by our work for our customers, when we developed device firmware to bring their IoT products to the market.

 We noticed the following: